oracle/speedle/README.md

 # Speedle

 Speedle is a general purpose authorization engine.
-It allows users to construct their policy model with user-friendly policy definition language and get authorization decision efficiently based on the policies.
+It allows users to construct their policy model with user-friendly policy definition language and get authorization decision in milliseconds based on the policies.
 Speedle is very user-friendly, efficient, and extremely scalable.

 Speedle open source project consits of a policy definition language, policy management module, authorization runtime module, commandline tool, and integration samples with popular systems.